 Faulty Defrost Timer

-When you need a repair call, Mr. Appliance sends professional technicians who are experts in all the major brands of refrigerators and freezers.
-No matter what type or style of refrigerator is in your home, Mr. Appliance can get to work right away before any food is wasted.
-Just call or go online and schedule service today.
+When you need a repair call for frost in your freezer, Mr. Appliance sends Service Professionals who are experts in all the major brands of refrigerators and freezers.
+No matter what type or style of freezer or refrigerator is in your home, Mr. Appliance will get to work right away.
+Just call and schedule service today.